iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/adding_blocking_interface.md

 Right now we need 3 functions:

-1. `sem_init` - initializes a semaphore object, in our case must be called as `sem_init(ptr_to_sem_object, 0, initial_value)` where 0 means "shared between threads of the current process, but not with other processes" (yes that's also supported but then semaphore must be located in shared memory), the second zero is the default value.
+1. `sem_init` - initializes a semaphore object, in our case must be called as `sem_init(ptr_to_sem_object, 0, initial_value)` where 0 means "shared between threads of the current process, but not with other processes" (yes that's also supported but then semaphore must be located in shared memory).
 2. `sem_post` - increments the value of the semaphore by 1, wakes up threads that are waiting for this semaphore
 3. `sem_wait` - waits for a semaphore value to be greater than zero and atomically decrements its value.
 Goes to sleep if the value is zero.
 4. `sem_destroy` - self-explanatory